 Evan Smith is the CEO and co-founder of The Texas Tribune, a pioneering nonprofit, nonpartisan digital news organization whose deep coverage of Texas politics and public policy can be found at its website, texastribune.org, in newspapers and on TV and radio stations across the state, and in the print and online editions of the Washington Post.
 Since its launch in 2009, the Tribune has won international acclaim and numerous honors, including a Peabody Award, thirteen national Edward R. Murrow Awards from the Radio Television Digital News Association and three general excellence awards from the Online News Association.
 Evan is also the host of “Overheard with Evan Smith,” a weekly half-hour interview program that airs on PBS stations around the country.
 Previously he spent nearly 18 years at Texas Monthly, including eight years as the magazine's editor and a year as its president and editor in chief.
 Read Articles by Evan Smith

-Patrick Svitek is a reporter for the Texas Tribune.
+Patrick Svitek is the primary political correspondent for The Texas Tribune, and editor of The Blast, the Tribune's subscription-only daily newsletter for political insiders.
+Patrick logged countless miles on the 2016 campaign trail, covering the many Texas angles of the momentous presidential race.
 He previously worked for the Houston Chronicle's Austin bureau.
 He graduated in 2014 from Northwestern University's Medill School of Journalism.
 He originally is from Fort Wayne, Indiana.
 Read Articles by Patrick Svitek

 Aliyya Swaby started as the public education reporter in October 2016.
 She came to the Tribune from the hyperlocal nonprofit New Haven Independent, where she covered education, zoning and transit for two years.
 After graduating from Yale University in 2013, she spent a year freelance reporting in Panama on social issues affecting black Panamanian communities.
 A native New Yorker, Aliyya misses public transportation but is thrilled by the lack of snow.
 Read Articles by Aliyya Swaby